 Unlike other vegan leather brands in this list, Thamon is transparent about the manufacturing process of its leaf leather, although I do wonder the composition of the ‘fabric sheet’ that the leaves are glued to before being assembled into bags.
 Considering they do not proclaim to be plastic free, I assume some plastic is involved.

 8. Cork Leather

 From tree leaves to tree bark… Next up is cork leather.
-Blackwood is the brand that springs to mind when I think about sustainable vegan leather goods made from cork.
-Having visited a cork oak growing region of Portugal in 2016, I’ve seen first-hand how well looked after these trees are (and for good reason – the cork bark takes nine years to regrow after harvesting!)
+Blackwood is the brand that springs to mind when I think about sustainable vegan leather goods made from cork, and Portuguese Treasures also create sustainable homewares from cork.
+Having visited a cork growing region of Portugal in 2016, I’ve seen first-hand how well looked after these trees are (and for good reason – the cork bark takes nine years to regrow after harvesting!)